mramshaw/Elastic/README.md

 ![AWS Kibana mappings](images/Kibana_mappings.png)

+#### Logstash plugins

+There are plugins to cover many eventualities and use cases: http://www.elastic.co/guide/en/logstash/current/input-plugins.html

+[This page lists an extensive list of plugins that may be used for such things as ingesting logs, metrics and events.
+ And once they are in Elasticsearch, Kibana can then provide many templated monitoring and dashboarding options.]

+Elastic also offers a pretty useful Support Matrix: http://www.elastic.co/support/matrix#show_logstash_plugins

 #### Dates

 Careful consideration needs to be paid to dates, as most queries will involve time-related processing or date ranges: